mincequi/qLouder/README.md

 * Separate handlers for bass and treble for loudness target
 * Remove QtMultimedia and use miniaudio instead
 * Detect hot plugged audio devices
+* Improve crossover handles for order of 4
+* Improve equalizer handles for shelving filters
+* Align crossover filter settings to equalizer filter settings

 # Requirements
 * GCC >= 9.4.0